Mantaseus/Huion_Kamvas_Linux/README.md

 ```

 You can edit `~/.kamvas_config.json` file to define your custom settings for your graphics tablet.
 The config file allows you to define the following:
-- Capabilies of your graphics tablet (like its resolution, pressure sensitivity, etc)
-    - You will most likely not need to change this but might be useful if you are trying to adapt this driver to some other device
-    - These fields are
-        - xinput_name
-        - vendor_id
-        - product_id
-        - pen
 - Actions that must be performed when a button is clicked
     - The script uses `evdev` events to perform these actions so the values for these actions can be any commands starting with `KEY_` or `BTN_`.
 For example:
         - Use `KEY_A` to effectively simulate the presseing of the `a` key on your keyboard